 3.17.12.
-This section should specifically describe those processes of the management system that are intended to ensure the quality of safety classified structures, systems and components as applicable in different stages of the lifetime of the nuclear power plant (see SSG-30 [23]).
+This section should specifically describe those processes of the management system that are intended to ensure the quality of safety classified SSCs as applicable in different stages of the lifetime of the nuclear power plant (see SSG-30 [23]).